sonos/torch-to-nnef/docs/tutos/11_remodeler.md

   `renamed_symbols: { BATCH: [TARGETS__BATCH, STATES_0__BATCH, ...] }`.
 - Aliases listed in `renamed_symbols` are honored wherever symbols are referenced (collapse/bind/validation).

-Provider‑agnostic Python workflow
+Provider-agnostic Python workflow

-The remodeler API is provider‑agnostic.
+The remodeler API is provider-agnostic.
 Any provider that can discover subnet signatures can participate.
 The typical flow is the same:

 1) Discover RAW signatures → dump a starter registry